Charanb03/Charanb03/README.md

 ---

 ## 📚 About Me
 I am an Industrial Engineer with a strong focus on optimizing manufacturing processes, improving product quality, and driving operational excellence.
 With 3 years of experience, I specialize in lean manufacturing techniques, root cause analysis, and statistical process control to reduce waste and enhance productivity.
 I am skilled in leading cross-functional teams through Kaizen events and implementing continuous improvement strategies that deliver measurable business impact.
-My technical expertise includes process design, equipment layout optimization, and quality management system compliance.
-I am committed to leveraging data-driven insights and innovative problem-solving to streamline operations and foster a culture of sustainable growth and efficiency.
+My technical expertise includes process design, equipment layout optimization, quality management system compliance, and data-driven decision making.
+I am committed to leveraging innovative problem-solving and analytical skills to streamline operations and foster a culture of sustainable growth and efficiency.

----

-> ## ✨ **"Excellence is not a singular act, but the continuous habit of improving, innovating, and pushing boundaries to achieve lasting impact."** ✨

 ---